+- The University of Texas

+Permian Basin created a dual

+position with Odessa College to

+grow their transfer student

+pipeline and enrollment

+numbers.

-- University of San Francisco generated 41,134 automatic course evaluations, saving staff 3,428 hours and the university over \$172,000.
-The Admissions Team can focus on other strategic priorities with their saved time now. - grow their transfer student pipeline and enrollment numbers. - Winthrop University achieved a 17% increase in transfer enrollment, which they attribute to many things, including their partnerships with various Technical and Community Colleges in South Carolina and North Carolina (e.g., York Technical College) and use of the Portal. - A large public doctoral university revamped their course evaluation process by building out course equivalency rules vs. providing one-off responses triggered by student request.
+- Winthrop University

+achieved a 17% increase in

+transfer enrollment, which they

+attribute to many things,

+including their partnerships

+with various Technical and

+Community Colleges in South

+Carolina and North Carolina

+(e.g., York Technical College)

+and use of the Portal.

+- A large public doctoral university revamped their course evaluation process by building out course equivalency rules vs. providing one-off responses triggered by student request.
 This change created equity across departments in how transfer credit was awarded and improved the student experience by providing critical information much earlier in the process.